 If the team that did not deliver all their stones has stones counting and the game is conceded, the points in the house are placed on the scoreboard.

 If after 15 stones are delivered and no stones are counting and the games is conceded X's are placed on the scoreboard.

+If a game is conceded with more than 2 ends remaining, the first non-scored end will be marked with X’s.

 .